sosercodes/spring-postgres-jpa-onetomany/README.md

-# Spring Boot, Postgres, and OneToMany
+# Spring Boot, Postgres, OneToMany, and REST Assured

-This article shows how to use Spring Boot, Spring Data JPA and PostgreSQL to create a One-to-Many Relationship.
+This project shows how to use Spring Boot, Postgres, and OneToMany to create a One-to-Many Relationship.
 Additionally it shows how to add REST endpoints for CRUD database operations and test them with REST Assured.

-We use Testcontainers to start an actual PostgreSQL container for testing and developement.
-You need to have Docker or Docker Desktop to be running in the background.

 This application uses the following Technologies.